zarino/memex/README.md

 ## Installing memex

 Memex is designed to run on any entry-level web server.
-It requires a vaguely modern version of PHP and a MySQL database.
+It requires an Apache server, a vaguely modern version of PHP and a MySQL database.

 1. Check out this repository into your server's public web directory.